Hypnotriod/railway-control/README.md

 # ATMega128 Railway Control

 Made for automatic controlling of 6 railways of `miniature railway installation`.
+Created in `Atmel Studio 6.2`

 ## Based on